 Using Cost Allocation Tags

-You can use cost allocation tags to categorize and track your AWS costs.
-When you apply tags to your AWS resources (such as Amazon EC2 instances or Amazon S3 buckets) and activate the tags, AWS generates a cost allocation report as a comma-separated value (CSV file) with your usage and costs aggregated by your active tags.
+After you or AWS applies tags to your AWS resources (such as Amazon EC2 instances or Amazon S3 buckets) and you activate the tags in the Billing and Cost Management console, AWS generates a cost allocation report as a comma-separated value (CSV file) with your usage and costs grouped by your active tags.
 You can apply tags that represent business categories (such as cost centers, application names, or owners) to organize your costs across multiple services.

 The cost allocation report includes all of your AWS costs for each billing period.
-The report includes both tagged and untagged resources, so you can clearly organize the charges for resources.
+The report includes both tagged and untagged resources, so that you can clearly organize the charges for resources.
 For example, if you tag resources with an application name, you can track the total cost of a single application that runs on those resources.
-The following shows a partial report with columns for each tag.
+The following screenshot shows a partial report with columns for each tag.

 At the end of the billing cycle, the total charges (tagged and untagged) on the billing report with cost allocation tags reconciles with the total charges on your Bills page total and other billing reports for the same period.

 You can also use tags to filter views in Cost Explorer.
 For more information about Cost Explorer, see Analyzing Your Costs with Cost Explorer.

 For more information about activating the AWS-generated tag, see Activating the AWS-Generated Cost Allocation Tag.
 For more information about applying and activating user-defined tags, see User-Defined Cost Allocation Tags.

 NoteYou can't delete or merge tags.
 Instead, deactivate tags so that they aren't used in your billing reports.